TOPEX/Poseidon

 TOPEX/Poseidon was a joint satellite altimeter mission between NASA, the U.S. space agency; and CNES, the French space agency, to map ocean surface topography.
-Launched on August 10, 1992, it was the first major oceanographic research satellite.
+Launched on August 10, 1992, it was the first major oceanographic research satellite after Seasat.
 TOPEX/Poseidon helped revolutionize oceanography by providing data previously impossible to obtain.
 Oceanographer Walter Munk described TOPEX/Poseidon as "the most successful ocean experiment of all time."
 A malfunction ended normal satellite operations in January 2006.

 Description

 Before TOPEX/Poseidon, scientists had only a brief glimpse of Earth's ocean as a whole from the pioneering but short-lived Seasat satellite.
 TOPEX/Poseidon's radar altimeter provided the first continuous global coverage of the surface topography of the oceans.
 From orbit 1,330 kilometers above Earth, TOPEX/Poseidon provided measurements of the surface height of 95 percent of the ice-free ocean to an accuracy of 3.3 centimeters.
 The satellite's measurements of the hills and valleys of the sea surface led to a fundamentally new understanding of ocean circulation and its effect on climate.